Committees

 Marketing Committee — 6-8 Committee Members, Commitment Year long CommitmentCommittee Members

-The marketing committee oversees branding for the association, member profiles, and works to get CREW Portland recognized within the local commercial real estate industry.
+The marketing committee oversees social media marketing for the association, ad production for publications, and branding for other print projects.
 Email crewportland@gmail.com for general marketing questions.

 -